pleabargain/EnglishHelpsYourCareer/topic mentoring.md

 - Have you ever had a mentor?
 - How long will you be my mentor?
 - How do I begin to do a self-assessment?

+#mermaid

+- Q: How has being a mentor made you a better [manager,person]?
+- A: I faced several problems in the beginning.
+I had to improve my communication skills.
+It was my first time as a mentor...
+I learned how to work the mentees.
+I learned how to manage a small inexperienced team.

+---

+# questions to ask a mentee
+-   What are your short-term goals?
+-   What are your long-term goals?
+-   What's working in your career?
+-   What's not working?
+-   What ideas have you developed to help you overcome challenges and meet your goals?
+-   What areas do you feel comfortable addressing on your own and what areas require more support?

 # statements